metawidget/metawidget/src/main/resources/for-examples/readme.txt

 Other Stuff
 -----------

-This software is distributed under the terms of the FSF Lesser GNU Public License (see lgpl.txt).
+These examples are distributed under the terms of the BSD 2-Clause License.
+Metawidget itself is distributed under the terms of the FSF Lesser GNU Public License (see lgpl.txt).

 This product includes software developed by the Apache Software Foundation (http://www.apache.org).